 Where To Serve Thanksgiving Dinner in New Jersey

-Especially around Thanksgiving, local soup kitchens need volunteers to serve meals and sort donated boxes and cans of non-perishable food.
-Teenagers can roll up their sleeves and serve holiday dinners as many soup kitchens allow children age 14 and older to help out on weekends and holidays.
+Local soup kitchens need volunteers to serve meals and sort donated boxes and cans of non-perishable food.
+Teenagers can roll up their sleeves and serve holiday dinners, as many soup kitchens allow children ages 14 and older to help out on weekends and holidays.
 To schedule a shift preparing or serving Thanksgiving dinners to those in need, contact:

-Serving 150 meals daily at the Health and Human Services Center in Hackensack, 365 days a year.
+Family Promise serves 130 meals daily at the Bergen County Health and Human Services Center in Hackensack, 365 days a year.
 Special meals are served on Thanksgiving and Christmas.
 You must be 18 to volunteer in person, but kids of all ages are invited to collect ingredients needed to prepare Thanksgiving dinner to make meal kits for families in need.
-Additional services provided to Bergen County families in need.